Student opinions of higher education

 Dissatisfaction in higher education

 Aside from the wide dissatisfaction with online learning, students are expressing further concern over higher education in general.
 A geography student from San Diego State University states, “There’s a lack of software development being taught for GIS and that’s a very important part of the industry.
 I haven’t had any experience programming or using GIS, which is important in the real world”.
 Students are not receiving the needed skills and as the job market tightens up, it makes it more difficult for recent graduates to secure a job.
 In the case of geography students, it’s worth getting a GIS graduate certificate to gain needed hands-on skills.
+Such certification is achievable through a GIS bootcamp.
 This can open up doors to many fields such as geospatial programming as well as a wider range of jobs in GIS.

 Poor undergraduate experiences